 Personal loans are very popular in Singapore.
 Google Trends shows that Singapore ranks as #4 in the world in terms of interest in personal loan, and such interest has grown by more than two folds since 2013.
 To help people in Singapore find the best personal loan available, we have gathered data and analyzed offerings from each bank in Singapore.
 To find the best loan, you need to look for the lowest effective interest rate for the amount you need, while making sure you can easily manage the loan's monthly repayment.
 Below, we feature the best personal loans and make recommendations on which one you should choose depending on your circumstances.

-- Cost Comparisons of Personal Loans by Bank
+- Cost Comparisons of Personal Loans from All Major Banks

 - How to Find the Best Personal Loan